BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Neo, a Conspiratorial Narcissist?

 Now, what has this to do with *conspiracy theories*?
-Well, other than Baudrillard's theory of an increasingly simulated reality, the *cave allegory* offers a theoretical justification for doubting established institutions, which are likened to the matrix.
+Well, other than Baudrillard's theory of a reality that is simulation, the *cave allegory* offers a theoretical justification for doubting established institutions, which are likened to the matrix.
 Doubting reality---a known or presented world---is the starting point of any conspiracy theory.
 The perspective is compelling because it feeds the allure of knowing a secret, akin to Neo's experience in the matrix.
 Such knowledge is seen as something that sets an individual apart from 'the herd', giving them a sense of being special or enlightened.